Many of us now find ourselves working remotely from our usual workplace and are having to designate a room within the

-Poor sound insulation also means poor speech privacy which can lead to issues with confidentiality if ones works is of a sensitive nature.
+Poor home office soundproofing also means poor speech privacy which can lead to issues with confidentiality if ones works is of a sensitive nature.

 Many purpose-built and makeshift home office arrangements fail to provide a suitable acoustic environment for working activities.
 Hard surface finishes within the room such as glass, ceramic tiles, and laminate flooring often lead to noisy, reverberant spaces.
 This means poor speech intelligibility communicating on the phone or when participating in Zoom/Teams meetings.

 Reducing noise through walls and ceilings

 Should an upgrade be required, SRS manufacture Maxiboard, an extremely high-performance and versatile acoustic building board designed to line ceilings and walls for soundproofing.
 We have a number of Maxiboard specifications that suit most commonly found wall and ceiling constructions and vastly reduce the transfer of noise into and out of the home office whilst minimising the loss of room space.